 The illustrations are fantastic.
 They remind me a bit of Brave Irene, a favorite picture book.
 The illustrations add so much to the story and do a great job of conveying how different Coco was from other people around her.

 I created a handout to go with this book that you can download for free.
 It offers the opportunity for your child to think through the ways Coco was different in good ways and in not so good ways.
 It also opens up opportunities for girls to celebrate the ways they are different and how they can encourage someone else around them who is different.
+Just click the printable below and save to your computer.

 Because Amelia Smiled